Pat Murray (ice hockey)

-Patrick E. Murray (born August 20, 1969) is a Canadian former professional ice hockey player.
+Patrick E. Murray (born August 20, 1969) is a Canadian former professional ice hockey left wing.
+He played 25 games in the National Hockey League with the Philadelphia Flyers during the 1990–91 and 1991–92 seasons.
+The rest of his career, which lasted from 1990 to 1998, was spent in the minor leagues and then in Europe.

 Playing career

 Born in Stratford, Ontario, Murray was drafted 35th overall by the Philadelphia Flyers in the 1988 NHL Entry Draft from Michigan State Spartans.
-He spent much of his tenure with the Flyers' American Hockey League affiliate the Hershey Bears, but did play in 25 NHL games over two seasons.
+He spent much of his tenure with the Flyers' American Hockey League affiliate the Hershey Bears, but did play 25 game in the NHL over two seasons.
 He also played in the International Hockey League for the Phoenix Roadrunners and the Kalamazoo Wings.
-A brief spell in the East Coast Hockey League with the Knoxville Cherokees was followed with a second time with the Kalamazoo Wings and then three seasons in Germany before he retired in 1998.
+A brief spell in the ECHL with the Knoxville Cherokees was followed with a second time with the Kalamazoo Wings and then three seasons in Germany before he retired in 1998.